The Western Comrade: History and profile

 Not all socialists were enamored by the publication.
-Writer Jack London, an ardent socialist during the early part of the 20th century, criticized an Emanuel Haldeman-Julius’ profile of him as amateurish and inaccurate.
+Writer Jack London, an ardent socialist during the early part of the 20th century, criticized Emanuel Haldeman-Julius’ profile of him as amateurish and inaccurate.

 The Western Comrade’s primary purpose, at least during its first year of publication, was to promote Harriman’s Llano del Rio colony at the edge of the Mojave Desert in the Antelope Valley.
 The cooperative featured a hotel, bungalows, a communal kitchen and meeting room.
 Water was drawn from Big Rock Creek.
 Investors could purchases shares in the cooperative for $2,000.
 Although the colony, which consisted of about 150 families in 1915, claimed to be socialist, a board of directors ruled the cooperative, often with little input from its residents.
 Llano del Rio failed in 1918.

 Its coverage of Llano del Rio aside, The Western Comrade was instructive in socialist principles with coverage on how to produce socialist-themed movies, working within the California state legislature and organizing unions and strikes.

 By June 1914, most of the original editors left the magazine with Haldeman-Julius becoming the magazine’s editor and Wolfe its associate editor.
 The magazine also moved its headquarters to 924 Higgins Building, Los Angeles.
 Two months later Harriman became the managing editor.

 Under Harriman, the magazine attracted prominent names in leftist politics including Max Eastman, Clarence Darrow and Upton Sinclair.

 With the failure of the Llano del Rio colony and Harriman’s attempt to resurrect it by moving the cooperative to Louisiana, the magazine ceased publication in 1918.
 In May, Harriman changed the masthead to The Internationalist, but the magazine folded in June.